yaene/VeriSimpleO3/docs/Specification.md

   1. observe whether instruction is ready to commit at _head_ready_
   2. if yes, use rob entry exposed at _head_entry_ to write value back to register or memory

+#### Load Buffer

+- checking whether there are pending store instructions ahead of the load instruction waiting in load buffer
+  1. check whether there is a vaild instruction with a given *load_rob_tag*
+  2. ignore if the load instruction is the head
+  3. check whether there are store instructions with same address ahead of the load instruction and set *pending_stores* TRUE.
+  4. Otherwise, *pending_stores* is FALSE (also by default)

 ### Implementation Details

 - ROB automatically frees slot of commited instruction one cycle after it becomes ready (ROB expects commit stage to consume instruction in one cycle)